Nadal to play Federer in Australian Open final

 Beset by a wrist injury in 2016, not to mention other ailments in recent years, Nadal hadn't progressed to a grand slam final since winning the 2014 French Open.

-The Spaniard described last season as "tough" and admitted he cried on his return journey to the hotel following his third-round elimination from the French Open.
+The 30-year-old described last season as "tough" and admitted he cried on his return journey to the hotel following his third-round injury-enforced withdrawal at his beloved Roland Garros, where he has won a record nine titles.

-"I never say never because I worked very hard to be where I am," he said.
+"I never say never because I worked very hard to be where I am," he said Friday.
 "I really have been working very hard and very well."

+His uncle and longtime coach Toni Nadal said the left-hander -- who suffered knee problems earlier in his career -- had shown once again he can come back from serious injuries.

+"This time was bit more difficult because the problem was in his hand, and this is a big problem," the coach added.

-The world No. 9 had to dig deep again, against an impressive Dimitrov, who hit 79 winners and refused to cave in against the 14-time grand slam champion.
+The former world No. 1, now ranked ninth, had to dig deep against an impressive Dimitrov, who hit 79 winners and refused to cave in against the 14-time grand slam champion.

 Down 15-40 on his own serve in the deciding set's eighth game, Nadal was in trouble but he began to play more aggressively to secure a hold which proved to be the match's turning point.

 "I think Grigor played great.
 I played great.
 We had a great quality of tennis.
-For me, it's amazing to be through to the final of a Grand Slam again here in Australia," said Nadal, who will be playing in his fourth major final in Melbourne.
+For me, it's amazing to be through to the final of a grand slam again here in Australia," said Nadal, who will be playing in his fourth Melbourne final.

 "I think both of us deserve to be in that final.
 It was a great fight.
-I feel lucky."
+I feel lucky," the 2009 champion added.

+Dimitrov had entered the semifinal riding a 10-match winning streak, seemingly playing the best tennis of his career.

+Often cited as being the former boyfriend of former world No. 1 Maria Sharapova, the 25-year-old -- labeled "Baby Federer" as a young pro -- maintains that on this form his tennis, rather than his private life, will garner more of the headlines.